MinaFoundation/ecosystem-ideas/.github/ISSUE_TEMPLATE/ecosystem-idea.md

 ---

 ## Summary
-Summary of the idea
+Summary of the idea.

 ## Design
-Technical design of the solution.
+Technical design (if any) of the solution.

 ## Resources
-Resources if any to implement the idea.
+Resources (if any) to implement the idea.
+Include any existing conversations/links that could be relevant.